Distillation-guided Representation Learning for Unconstrained Gait Recognition: Introduction

 While DL-based gait recognition performs well for indoor scenes, it often fails to achieve good performance in unconstrained/outdoor scenarios.
-In this work, we seek to apply gait recognition to unconstrained situations with minimum data curation.
-The recently collected BRIAR~\cite{briar} dataset contains standing, structured walking, and random walking sequences, which mimic the real-world constraints of gait recognition.
-Existing gait recognition methods assume that the subject is always walking with periodic movement and that there are no standing sequences.
-By making such assumption, these methods tend to learn suboptimal representation, e.g. achieving only 31\% on close range recognition.
-This highlights the need for an approach to filter out non-walking sequences and make the gait recognition inputs more consistent.
+In this work, we seek to apply gait recognition to unconstrained situations with maximal automation.
+The recently collected BRIAR~\cite{briar} dataset contains standing, structured walking, and random walking sequences, which mimic the real-world challenges in gait recognition.
+Existing gait recognition methods assume that the subject is always walking with periodic movement and that there are no standing sequences~\cite{yu2006framework, takemura2018multi}.
+By making such assumptions, these methods tend to learn suboptimal representations, sometimes only achieving 24\% on close range recognition~\cite{lin2021gait}.
+We also realize that standing segments inherently contain little temporal information, so it is computationally intensive to apply 3D convolutions widely used in gait recognition models.
+Moreover, the distinctive temporal patterns of standing and gait sequences raise a problem in generating a cohesive feature space for the same identity using one model.
+This highlights the need for an approach that separates frames that do not contain human motion in order to make gait recognition features more robust.

-Current silhouette-based methods employ the practice of \textit{size normalization}, where input silhouettes are resized to the same resolution regardless of the subject's distance from the camera, can lead to information loss.
-Particularly, the sequence of the ratio between the original body chip and the normalized one can implicitly offer important viewpoint information, which is useful for generating effective embeddings ~\cite{chai2022lagrange}.
-Unfortunately, this cue is lost in the resizing operation.
-Besides, RGB modality is often overlooked in gait recognition due to privacy concerns and potential biases introduced by clothing.
-However, RGB images contain rich information that can be used to build robust features that cannot be captured by silhouettes alone.
-By solely referring to the feature space of the RGB modality in the training step, we are able to protect the privacy of individuals while still taking advantage of the discrimination provided by RGB images.